-- Policy COS 1.1 Sensitive Natural Communities.
-Protect riparian habitat and other sensitive natural communities.
-When an opportunity arises, restore natural resources, including wetlands. - Policy COS 1.2 Interjurisdictional Coordination.
-Coordinate with adjacent jurisdictions and regional, State, and federal agencies to protect critical wildlife habitat, including by participating in comprehensive habitat management programs. - - Policy COS 1.3 Site Evaluations.
+- Policy COS 1.2 Interjurisdictional Coordination.
+Coordinate with adjacent jurisdictions and regional, State, and federal agencies to protect critical wildlife habitat, including by participating in comprehensive habitat management programs. - Policy COS 1.3 Site Evaluations.
 Require independent professional evaluation of sites for any public or private development within known or potential habitat of species designated by State and federal agencies as rare, threatened, or endangered.